 In this context, “climate justice” refers to broad issues and debates about equity and fairness in UN climate policy.

-Our research investigates, contextualizes, and evaluates the efficacy of global financing of mitigation and adaption programs under the Agreement, producing knowledge of their effects on human rights and climate justice in exemplary case studies, beginning with the case of the GEF’s Small Grants Program in Antigua.
+Our research investigates, contextualizes, and evaluates the efficacy of global financing of mitigation and adaption programs under the Agreement, producing knowledge of their effects on human rights and climate justice in exemplary case studies, for example the case of the UNFCCC Green Environment Fund’s (GEF) Small Grants Program in Antigua.

 While critical observers argue that the small commitment of funds – $100 billion/year – is simply ‘too little, too late,’ people working with the Small Grants Program in Antigua tell us that, while this may be true in relation to the total nature of the climate crisis, even relatively small appropriations have very important effects for real people on the ground fighting for basic necessities, including, water, food, and dignified livelihoods.

-We propose to spend the first three months of the coming research year defining the terms of the human rights and climate justice outcomes of the Paris Agreement, and attending the follow-up UN climate summit in Morocco in December 2016 to interview stakeholders (UNFCCC officials, national delegations, civil society organizations) and track the negotiations in the crucial next phase around the implementation of the Paris Agreement.
+We will begin by attending the UN climate summit in Bonn in December 2017 to interview stakeholders (UNFCCC officials, national delegations, civil society organizations) and continue tracking the negotiations in the crucial next phase around the implementation of the Paris Agreement.
 We will then start to explore how this process plays out in a pilot case study of the changing context of UN Climate Policy in the small island developing state of Antigua.

 Spencer proposed and we have accepted to visit her on the island to ethnographically document the nation’s Sustainable Island Resource Management Mechanism.
 Once completed, this pilot case study of the GEF Small Grants Program in Antigua and Barbuda will help us develop the social, environmental, political, and economic metrics for assessing the application of UNFCCC funds to the mitigation and adaptation needs of the Small Island States, and position us to further test our findings and explore similar programs in four case studies for which we will seek external funding in the second through fourth year of our research plan (Antigua is the main island in the nation of Antigua and Barbuda).